dhall-lang/dhall-lang/standard/semantics.md

     ─────────────────────────────
     f a ⇥ ±n.0

+Note that if `n` is greater than 2^53, `Integer/toDouble n` may result in loss of precision.
+The closest `Double` will be chosen even it is not an integer.
+When the magnitude of `n` is greater than or equal to a cutoff value it will round to `±Infinity`.
+This cutoff value is `DBL_MAX + 2^971 ≈ 1.8e308` where `DBL_MAX` is the largest number which can be represented by a 64-bit floating point value.

 `Integer/show` transforms an `Integer` into a `Text` literal representing valid Dhall code for representing that `Integer` number: